OpenBioMaps/documentation/official_docs/api.rst

 GET type scopes
 ...............
+get_project_list: get list of database projects available on a server.
+Additional value=numeric (2), If provided and user already logined get the list of those projects where user has account and where there are public query/upload interfaces.
+If the user not logined query the public projects only.
+The default setting is to query all project available on a server.

 get_form_list:   query the list of available upload forms, additional value=NULL

 get_form_data:   query the fields of the selected form, additional value=numeric id of a form